 Of course, different types of buyers will need to consider different aspects of a software system at the time of purchase.
+For example, small business owners might need a more customizable invoicing system based on their needs.
 Here are the main types of billing and invoicing software buyers:

 Stand-alone buyers.
 Some buyers demand a high level of customizability and flexibility in their billing systems.
 These buyers are often focused more on billing than other business processes, and may simply need a stand-alone system.
 This way, they can focus their purchase on their unique billing needs.
 Other business processes can be handled differently.

 Integrated system buyers.
 Other buyers need a billing and invoicing module that’s part of a larger accounting system.
 These buyers prefer a holistic software experience, in which billing and invoicing modules can automatically log collected payments into the accounts receivable portion of the general ledger.
 These buyers usually value specific billing functionality over integration with other systems.